19 Tips To Overcome A Blackout In A Speech Or PresentationHere is what to do when you have a blackout in front of an audience

 19 tips to overcome a blackout in a speech

 A blackout is like a kind of blockage in the brain.
 This blockade can be overcome in several ways.
 Here is how:

 Do a quick rewind to the last sentences you were on.
 Repeat the last line you just said.
 This gives you time to relax, and the repetition may set your brain in motion again.
 Repeating a sentence or a core message that has already been said seems like reminding the audience of something.
 At the same time, it helps to regain confidence and to continue by finding a starting point.
 This makes it easier to get back on track.
 Repeating the last sentence often helps to connect with the last thought when we are off track.

 2. Look at the keyword card

-If you have prepared index cards with the most important keywords, it should be enough to look at them and you’re ready to go.
+Do rehearse with your notes to be familiar with them.
+If you have prepared index cards with the most important keywords, it should be enough to look at them, and you’re ready to go.
 The desperately looking look at a stack of notes, on the other hand, appears less competent.

 3. Ask the audience

-Let’s see if the audience has listened; “Where have we been at the moment?”, “Who can summarize the past?”, “What has arrived so far?”.
+Let’s see if the audience has listened; “I’ve lost my place, where was I?”, “Who can summarize the past?”, “What do you get so far?”.
 There should be enough witnesses available.